 What was measured

-Levels of pain were measured using visual analogue scales.
+Levels of pain were measured using visual analogue scales, which are usually having someone mark their level of pain on a scale of 1-10.
 Functional assessment was done using questionnaires covering a variety of general and specific activities.

 The results as measured by pain and function were clearly much superior for the group that received the manual therapy in addition to the exercises.
 It is best described by the following conclusion given by the authors.